 A calendar app is a vital tool for staying organized, productive and on schedule.
-But you shouldn't just pick the default calendar app that comes on your smartphone (although, it's likely a good choice) — you need to pick the calendar app that works best for you, which means the devices and software (including other productivity apps) that you use everyday.
+But you shouldn't just pick the default calendar app that comes on your smartphone (although it's likely a good choice) — you need to pick the calendar app that works best for you, which means the devices and software (including other productivity apps) that you use every day.

 The Best Habit-Tracking Apps

 A habit-tracking app is designed to help you develop good habits and achieve your goals, which can range from exercising regularly to keeping in touch with family members.
 It can help break bad habits such as eating fast food or smoking, as well.
-There's a wide variety of habit-tracking apps out there, some with minimalist designs and some that highly customizable.
+There's a wide variety of habit-tracking apps out there, some with minimalist designs and some that are highly customizable.
 Pick the one that works best for you.

 The Best Project Management Apps